- Download our Moving to Argentina Guide (PDF)

-As in many countries, driving in Argentina’s large cities can be stressful, and parking is expensive and hard to come by, which means most people in Argentina’s metropolitan areas opt to use public transport almost exclusively.
+As in many countries, driving in Argentina's large cities can be stressful, and parking is expensive and hard to come by, which means most people in Argentina's metropolitan areas opt to use public transport almost exclusively.
+This is made more convenient by the SUBE card, a smartcard that can be loaded with cash and used to pay for bus, train and metro fares in Buenos Aires and other major cities.

 Public transport in Argentina's large cities, especially in Buenos Aires, is highly effective and expats will find that getting around is no problem at all.
 Some areas of Argentina, such as Patagonia, are slightly more limited in terms of public transport.
 Although expensive, driving may be a more viable mode of transport in these cases.